One of Those Daysby Steve Charles • July 22, 2009 Share:

 Zach comes from exceptional folks; he’s carried on their legacy in his own way, one of several guys (including Jeremy Bird ’00 and Kyle Hall ’00) to go through Harvard Divinity and then find ways to serve they couldn’t have imagined when they were here at Wabash.

 Zach is a community organizer in California, currently with LA Voice, working with churches, synagogues, and other groups to help communities survive, thrive, and realize their dreams in the context of something greater than themselves.
 He talks about walking alongside these people, thinking with them, listening.
-He explains how he got the job, and you can see it in a vide
+He explains how he got the job, and you can see it in a video on You Tube:

 “I was in my third year of divinity school and trying to decide what I was going to do next.
 I Googled something like ‘faith,” “justice,” and “community,” and “San Francisco Organizing Project” came up.
 I read the job description and thought, That pretty much sounds like me.”